Cook4986/Longhand/README.md

 Longhand inputs a plain text ["bag of words"](https://en.wikipedia.org/wiki/Bag-of-words_model).
 That document is subjected to natural language processing.
 Once the bag-of-words has been parsed , the "x" (number of) most common words are added to a dictionary of lists based their relative frequency in the transcribed corpus.
 That frequency is included in a second output document ("...objects.txt" output) along with urls, 3d model names, UIDs, and poly counts, all generated via the [Sketchfab API](https://sketchfab.com/developers/data-api/v3).
 The dictionary and included values are used to place objects in a Blender scene, which can be exported for display to one of many avaialble metaverse creation tools (Hubs, Spatial, Frame, etc.) as a multi-user virtual environment to support for virtual exploration by teams of digital humanists.

-The movitation for developing Longhand was a pattern technology consultations taking place in [an academic library](https://library.harvard.edu/how-to/digital-scholarship-program).
+The movitation for developing Longhand was a pattern of technology consultations taking place in [an academic library](https://library.harvard.edu/how-to/digital-scholarship-program).
 In all cases, consultees are working with voluminous, sometimes handwritten text materials from multiple sources but lacked the programming background to effectively analyze their large-scale material collections using digital humanities methodologies associated with NLP.
 Longhand was designed to provide these non-technical researchers a sense of what they have; to virtually explore the contents of their heretofore opaque corpora, and to do so naturalistically, as embodied agents traversing a virtual research environment populated with 3D objects.

  ![](https://github.com/Cook4986/Longhand/blob/main/Longhand_gif_AmazingStories.gif)